MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 ## Comparisons

-XXX Compare to Australodocus as well as Giraffatitan
+XXX Compare to _Australodocus_ as well as _Giraffatitan_.
+Compare cervical U CT-scan cross section with that of _Australodocus_ in Mannion et al. (2019:figure 40).

+"an examination of this material (PDM pers. obs.
+2013) revealed no elements that could be confidently attributed to _Australodocus_, _Janenschia_, _Tendaguria_ or _Wamweracaudia_" (Mannion et al. 2019:844).

+XXX See section "Oversplitting of Tendaguru Sauropods?" in Mannion et al. 2019:858-860.